This recipe for Triple Layer Chocolate Ganache Cake is so heavenly you will want to make it for any occasion.

 Which Chocolate Is Best

 I recommend Dark Chocolate that’s around 54.5% Cacao as it tastes great without being too sweet and also melts easily.
-If the chocolate you plan to use, has no percentage listed on the package, I recommend waiting until you can get some that does to avoid any problems.
+If the chocolate you plan to use has no percentage listed on the package, I recommend waiting until you can get some that do to avoid any problems.

 You can get the chocolate I use on Amazon by clicking here.
 (As an Amazon Associate, a small commission is made from qualifying purchases).